lmcrean/RetrOlympics-Rush/README.md

 <img src="assets/screenshots/gameplay-recording-intro.gif" width=400>

 The player can use the spacebar to jump.
 The player can use the mouse to click on the screen to jump.

+### Score
+The scoreboard is tracked in the top-left corner, it updates as the player advances through the assault course and is displayed as a final score in the "game over screen".

 ### Game Over
 <img src="assets/screenshots/gameover.png" width=400>